 - How will you organize your team to support Office 365 and digital collaboration?

 Once you have migrated to Office 365, the next step is to determine how best to ensure service delivery.
 Some common issues include:

 - Broken macros following software updates to productivity apps

 - Poor audio or video quality on Skype for Business

 - OneDrive sync issues

 What we frequently hear from our customers is that lack of visibility is a primary concern when it comes to solving these issues.
 IT organizations migrating and managing Microsoft Office 365 find themselves suddenly challenged to compensate for the loss of visibility and control that comes with the transition to SaaS applications.
 Even though Microsoft now runs the application, service desk teams are still tasked with responding to end user issues and managing the devices and networks on which they rely.

-One approach that organization big and small are taking is to augment the service level agreements (SLAs) that they have with Microsoft with end user experience monitoring.
+One approach that organization big and small are taking is to augment the service level agreements (SLAs) that they have with Microsoft with Aternity end user experience monitoring.
 End user experience monitoring baselines the performance of all users on all types of devices to proactively identify performance slowdowns that can impact workforce productivity and user satisfaction.
 In addition, application owners can demonstrate the migration to Office 365 was successful and that performance did not degrade in the move from on-premises.

-Riverbed—unlike device performance monitoring tools which only measure device health and app crashes—is able to correlate application performance and usage trends.
+Aternity—unlike device performance monitoring tools which only measure device health and app crashes—is able to correlate application performance and usage trends.
 This context helps IT teams prioritize issues because they know exactly how many and which individuals are impacted.
 Organizations are also able to breakdown delay into the device, network, and SaaS backend components and use this data to work with Microsoft to efficiently resolve issues.